luciangreen/Text-to-Breasonings/README.md

-<a href="https://github.com/luciangreen/Essay-Helper">Essay Helper</a> | Text-to-Breasonings (Helps Earn High Distinctions) | <a href="https://github.com/luciangreen/Algorithm-Writer-with-Lists">Grammar Logic (Helps Mind Map Details)</a>

 * Text-to-Breasonings is not compatible with the future simulation.
+It is deprecated by <a href="https://github.com/luciangreen/Text-to-Object-Name">Text-to-Object-Name</a>.

 # Text-to-Breasonings Documentation